 Joseph knew the promises God had made to his people through the centuries.
-He knew God had promised that a child would be born who would in some amazing way be God himself.
-He knew God had said this child would be born to a virgin.
-And that virgin turned out to be his girlfriend!
+He knew God had promised that a child would be born who would, in some amazing way, be God himself.
+He knew God had said that this child would be born to a virgin.
+And that virgin had turned out to be his wife-to-be!
 Mary didn't deserve him leaving her; and she desperately needed him to love her.

-When Joseph woke up, he did what the angel commanded him and took Mary home as his wife.
+When Joseph woke up, he did what the angel had commanded him and took Mary home as his wife.
 But he didn't sleep with her until she gave birth.

-READ THE FULL STORY Luke 1 v 26-38; Matthew 1 v 18-25
+Read the full story: Luke 1 v 26-38; Matthew 1 v 18-25